-The GNWT Energy Division is committed to getting the most out of our energy systems—to make energy more affordable and reduce environmental impacts that contribute to climate change.
+The GNWT Energy Division is committed to getting the most out of our energy systems.
+We want our communities to have energy that is secure, reliable, and affordable, while reducing greenhouse gas emissions that contribute to climate change.
 Today, the Northwest Territories (NWT) is an acknowledged leader in the use of biomass heating systems and we rank second in the country in installed kilowatts of solar energy on a per capita basis.

-The GNWT also funds some of the most progressive energy conservation and efficiency programs in Canada—delivered by our partners at the Arctic Energy Alliance (AEA)—and we continue to engage with community and Indigenous governments, stakeholders and the general public on building regional energy supply projects to ensure a bright energy future for the NWT.
+The GNWT also funds some of the most progressive energy conservation and efficiency programs in Canada, delivered by our partners at the Arctic Energy Alliance (AEA).
+We continue to engage with community and Indigenous governments, stakeholders and the general public on building regional energy supply projects to ensure a bright energy future for the NWT.

 The NWT's Energy Mix